Empirical Welfare Economics: Remarks

+The key to our results is an observation based on Afriat's theorem, which says that an individual dataset $\{(p^k_i,x^k_i):1\leq i\leq K_i \}$ is rationalizable if and only if there is a solution $U^k_i,\la^k_i>0$ to the following system of linear ``Afriat inequalities:''\footnote{See \cite{chambers2016revealed} for a discussion of Afriat's theorem and this system of linear inequalities.}

+The observation is that we may normalize such a solution so that $\la^{k^*}_i=1$ for some specific observation $k^*$.
+As a result we obtain a system that remains linear, even if the prices $p^{k^*}_i$ at this particular observation were unknown.

+With this observation in hand, we can now approach a problem like that in Theorem~\ref{thm:welfare}.
+For the allocation $\bar x$ to be Pareto optimal, agents' utilities would need to have a common supporting price $q$ at $\bar x_i$.
+The existence of such a price $q$ may be added to the above system of inequalities as if it were a new observation.
+Assuming that the corresponding value of $\la$ has been normalized to 1, the system is still linear.
+See \citet{bachmann2004rationalizing} or \citet{bachmann2006testable1} for related constructions.
+Now the work in proving the theorem amounts to interpreting the dual linear system.

-So there are obvious limits to our approach, but there are also additional applications that we have not exhausted.
+We have discussed some obvious limits to our approach.
+Perhaps the main limitation is that the rationalizing utilities may not be unique, leading to an indeterminacy when the condition in our theorem is satisfied.
+But there are also additional applications that we have not exhausted.
 One of these is envy-freeness.
 Suppose given a group dataset, and consider the existence of rationalizing utilities that render some proposed allocation $\bar x$ envy-free: meaning rationalizing utilities $(u_i)$ with the property that $u_i(\bar x_i)\geq u_i(\bar x_j)$ for all $i,j\in N$.
 Our methods, based on working through the dual of \textit{augmented} system of Afriat inequalities, provide an answer to this question.

 A sketch of the solution follows: the trick is to add supporting prices for each agent at the proposed consumption of other agents in the allocation $\bar x$.
 The normalization idea keeps the system linear, and we just need to include utility values $u_{i,j}$ for $i$'s utility at the bundle intended for $j$: